Kansas State University: History

 During this era, in 1873, Kansas State helped pioneer the academic teaching of home economics for women, becoming one of the first two colleges to offer the program of study.

 In November 1928, the school was accredited by the Association of American Universities (AAU) as a school whose graduates were deemed capable of advanced graduate work.
 The name of the school was changed in 1931 to Kansas State College of Agriculture and Applied Science.
 In 1959, the Kansas legislature changed the name again to Kansas State University of Agriculture and Applied Science to reflect a growing number of graduate programs.
 However, in modern practice, the "Agriculture and Applied Science" portion has usually been omitted even from official documents such as state statutes.

-Milton S. Eisenhower served as president of the university from 1943 to 1950, and James McCain succeeded him, serving from 1950 to 1975.
-Several buildings, including residence halls and a student union, were added to the campus in the 1950s.
-The 1960s witnessed demonstrations against the Vietnam War, though fewer than at other college campuses.
-Enrollment was relatively high through most of the 1970s, but the university endured a downward spiral from approximately 1976 to 1986, when enrollment decreased to 17,570 and a number of faculty resigned.
-In 1986, Jon Wefald assumed the presidency of Kansas State University.
-During his tenure, enrollment and donations increased.
+Milton S. Eisenhower was president from 1943 to 1950.
+Eisenhower was a leading UNESCO delegate and served as the first chairman of the U.S. National Commission for UNESCO.
+Influenced by his work with UNESCO, he pursued a number of progressive reforms at Kansas State College to promote democracy, citizenship, and global peacebuilding.
+These curricular reforms led to a subsequent peace-building movement on the campus that agitated for civic participation, humanitarian action, and desegregation from 1947 to 1950.

 On June 15, 2009, Kirk Schulz became the 13th president of Kansas State University.
 In March 2010 he announced his K-State 2025 plan.
 The initiative is designed to elevate K-State to a top 50 nationally recognized research university by 2025.
+In 2011, during Schulz's tenure, the Olathe branch opened.
 His last day was April 22, 2016, as he was selected as Washington State University's next president.

 In late April 2016, Ret.
 General Richard Myers began serving as the interim president of Kansas State University and was announced as the permanent 14th president on November 15, 2016.
 He was succeeded by Richard Linton, a former dean of the College of Agriculture and Life Science at North Carolina State University (2012–2022).